St. Louis County police chief announces retirement

-ST. LOUIS (AP) — The police chief in St. Louis County announced Monday that he is leaving the department, months after his leadership was called into question after a gay officer was awarded $20 million in a discrimination lawsuit.
+ST. LOUIS (AP) — The police chief in St. Louis County announced Monday that he is leaving the department, months after his leadership was called into question when a gay officer was awarded $20 million in a discrimination lawsuit.

 Jon Belmar, 56, has led the department, one of Missouri’s largest with 1,362 employees, since January 2014.
 He will remain on the job through April, when he plans to end his 34-year law enforcement career.